Maryland Tax Increase: What Retirees Need to Know (Updated for 2026)

 Frequently Asked Questions

 For many retirees, no. The 2025 Maryland tax increase added two new top brackets that apply only to Maryland taxable income above $500,000 single or $600,000 joint.
 Retirees below those thresholds keep their existing rates.
-The 2% capital gains surcharge applies only when federal AGI exceeds $350,000, and retirement account distributions are generally exempt.
+The 2% capital gains surcharge applies only when federal AGI exceeds $350,000, and retirement account distributions are generally exempt from the surcharge.

 No. Maryland fully exempts Social Security benefits, including retirement, disability, and survivor benefits, from state income tax.
+Railroad Retirement benefits receive the same treatment.
 Social Security may still be partially taxed at the federal level depending on your combined income.

 Generally, no. Distributions from qualified retirement accounts, including 401(k)s, 403(b)s, 457(b)s, traditional IRAs, and Roth IRAs, are not subject to the 2% capital gains surcharge.
 The surcharge applies to net capital gains on taxable accounts and certain other assets when federal AGI exceeds $350,000.

-For tax year 2025, eligible Maryland retirees age 65 and older (or who are totally disabled) may exclude up to $41,200 of qualifying retirement income from state taxable income.
+For tax year 2026, eligible Maryland retirees age 65 and older (or who are totally disabled, or whose spouse is totally disabled) may exclude up to $40,600 of qualifying retirement income from state taxable income.
+This is slightly lower than the 2025 amount of $41,200 because the exclusion is indexed to the maximum Social Security benefit.
 The exclusion applies to distributions from 401(k), 403(b), 457(b), and defined benefit pension plans.
 Traditional IRA distributions do not qualify.
 The exclusion is reduced dollar-for-dollar by Social Security and Railroad Retirement benefits.

 Relocation is an important decision involving many factors and is generally not driven by one tax change.
 For retirees with Maryland taxable income below $500,000 single or $600,000 joint and federal AGI below $350,000, the practical impact of the 2025 increase is limited.
 Other factors, including cost of living, healthcare access, family proximity, and total state and local tax burden in any alternative state, may be more relevant in a relocation analysis.